jgocm/ssl-detector/README.md

 make -j3
 ```

-4. Copy the plugin from TensorRT (for Jetpack 4.6.1 TensorRT version is 8.2.0):
+4. Copy the plugin from TensorRT folder and replace the existing one (for Jetpack 4.6.1 TensorRT version is 8.2.0):
 ```
 sudo cp out/libnvinfer_plugin.so.8.2.0 /usr/lib/aarch64-linux-gnu/libnvinfer_plugin.so.8.2.0
 sudo rm /usr/lib/aarch64-linux-gnu/libnvinfer_plugin.so.8